Lesson 1: Patent Concepts

 • Inventions currently for sale or in public use.

-Patent examiners use all available prior art to determine an invention’s novelty.
+Patent examiners consider all available prior art in determining an invention’s novelty.
 An invention’s novelty may manifest in its physical differences (such as the addition, modification, or subtraction of a component), new combinations of existing parts, or new use.

 Most successful patent applicants search for and reference prior art in their applications so that they can adequately explain why their inventions are distinct from that prior art.
 During the examination process, patent examiners then search for additional prior art.
 They then determine whether the invention is distinct from all prior art discovered by both applicant and examiner.